RawanMortada/UniversityManagementSystem/README.md

 - ASP.NET Core – Framework used to build the RESTful API
 - Entity Framework Core – ORM used for database interaction
 - SQL Server – Relational database used for storing data

+## **Authentication🔒**

+This API uses JWT tokens to authenticate users.
+When a user logs in, a token is generated and returned.
+The client then includes this token in the Authorization header for future requests.

+### How It Works:

+- The API generates a JWT with the user's email and username

+- The client uses this token to make authenticated requests

+- The token expires after 40 minutes